abridged/collabland-dev/help-docs/wallets/disconnect-your-wallet.md

 import styles from '../../src/css/custom.css' import img1 from '@site/static/img/tutorial/wallets/disconnect-wallet.gif';

-You can now quickly disconnect your wallet from all Collab.Land-managed communities; follow the directions in the tutorial.
+Easily disconnect your wallet from all Collab.Land-managed communities by following the steps below.

-#### Tutorial

 :::info